 Summer Research Program

 Each year, the Honors Program awards fellowships to a select group of Sweet Briar students to support them in conducting independent research projects under the supervision of a faculty member.
 The Honors Summer Research Program is an eight-week, on-campus program that brings together students and faculty from all disciplines.
 The program creates a unique academic experience for the participants by providing the opportunity for intensely focused research, a one-on-one working relationship with a faculty mentor, or mentors, and weekly meetings and presentations by both faculty and students highlighting their ongoing research as well as research methodologies across the academic disciplines.
+Students interested in applying to the program should have a 3.0 cumulative GPA and should have completed at least one 200-level course relevant to the project; however, all interested students are encouraged to submit proposals.
 Students are paid for the fellowship and faculty sponsors receive a stipend.

 To see a listing of projects from previous years go to the previous research projects page.